Routes

 Translated by Google •

-Early designs for the clock were made by John McHattie, who was advised by James Mossman, a direct descendant of Mary Stuart's court jeweller.
-The first clock began ticking on 10 June 1903, with only an hour hand.
+Early designs for the clock were created by John McHattie, advised by James Mossman, a direct descendant of Mary Stuart's court jeweler.
+The first clock began ticking on June 10, 1903, with only an hour hand.
 A minute hand was added in 1904.

 In 1905, a mechanism based on organ pipes and bellows, which played the sound of a cuckoo, was installed in a box next to the flower clock to keep time.
 The early mechanism did not include a cuckoo house or a full-size model of the bird.

-Until 1928, the design of the flower clock was based on geometric shapes, and the numerals on the clock were clearly identified by a yellow-leaved plant.
-William Grant was appointed Head Gardener of Princes Street Gardens in 1928, and designed and supervised the planting of the clock until his retirement in 1946.
-During World War II, the patterns on the clock commemorated war events and victories.
+Until 1928, the flower clock's design was based on geometric shapes, and the clock's numerals were clearly identified by a yellow-leafed plant.
+William Grant was appointed Head Gardener of Princes Street Gardens in 1928 and designed and supervised the clock's planting until his retirement in 1946.
+During World War II, the clock's motifs commemorated war events and victories.

-A cuckoo house was installed in 1953, with a life-size replica cuckoo appearing outside the house to chime every quarter of an hour.
+In 1953, a cuckoo house was installed, featuring a life-size replica cuckoo that appears outside the house to chime every quarter hour.

-The original 1903 clockwork that powered the floral clock was converted to electric in 1973.
+The original 1903 clockwork that powered the floral clock was converted to electric operation in 1973.

 edinburghguide.com/venues/visitor-attractions/floral-clock